 If used for commuting 40-50 km a day, re-charging requires 2.5-5 kilowatt/hours.
 One kilowatt hour is often called ‘one unit’.
 During off-peak periods it may cost less.

-Here’s a guide to the kilometres you can drive when charging electric cars.
+Here’s a guide to how many kilometres you can drive before recharging.

 |Type||Maximum charge (kW)||km/hour of charging|